François Jaros

 François Jaros (born October 15, 1985) is a Canadian film and television director from Montreal, Quebec.

 He is a two-time winner of the award for Best Live Action Short Film at the Prix Jutra/Iris, winning at the 17th Jutra Awards in 2015 for Life's a Bitch (Toutes des connes) and at the 18th Quebec Cinema Awards in 2016 for Maurice.
+For Maurice, he was also awarded at Fantasia's International Short Film Competition.

 His 2016 film Oh What a Wonderful Feeling was also shortlisted in the same category at the 19th Quebec Cinema Awards in 2017, and was a shortlisted Canadian Screen Award nominee for Best Live Action Short Drama at the 5th Canadian Screen Awards.

-He is largely a self-taught filmmaker; after completing CEGEP education he applied to study film at Concordia University but was not successfully admitted to the program.
+Jaros is largely a self-taught filmmaker; after completing CEGEP education he applied to study film at Concordia University but was not successfully admitted to the program.
 According to Jaros, "I was proactive.
 I went on and did films instead of studying them."

 He has also directed episodes of the television series En tout cas and the web series Adulthood (L'Âge adulte).